leni-kirilov/MoneyTimer/README.md

 # MONEY TIMER

 ## Description

-A desktop application written in Java Swing.
+A desktop application is written in Java Swing.

 It is designed to calculate money wasted in a meeting / consultation etc